 Whether Codex Member States realise it or not, they have, at least implicitly acknowledged that scientific representations of risks and/or benefits cannot be fully separated from policy considerations, though their separate contributions can and should be duly acknowledged and legitimated.
+On the other hand, few Codex Member States are fully implementing the commitments they made.
+(Millstone, 2009)

+In this context, it is important to note that while Ramesh, in his role as India’s Environment Minister, deemed the GEAC’s risk assessment policy to be inadequate, the Indian government has never yet indicated what alternative policy it would deem appropriate.

-These three models of the role of science in policy will be used in the next section to analyse debates about the risks, benefits and appraisals of Bt Brinjal in India, including the key question of the extent to which the Indian authorities have engaged explicitly with GM food crop risk assessment policies.
+The three models of the role of science in policy set out above will be used in the next section to analyse debates about the appraisal of Bt Brinjal in India, including the key question of the extent to which the Indian authorities have engaged explicitly with GM food crop risk assessment policies.

 Section 3: The scientific and policy debates about Bt Brinjal in India

-Many varieties of Brinjal are cultivated and consumed in India; Brinjal is a type of vegetable that is known in Europe and the USA as the aubergine.
+Many varieties of Brinjal are cultivated and consumed in India; Brinjal is a type of vegetable that is known in Europe and the USA as an aubergine.
 In May 2008 an Indian-based corporation called the Maharashtra Hybrid Seed Company (or Mahyco) applied to the Indian government for consent for the commercial release of Bt Brinjal seeds, by reference to an 8-volume dossier of information submitted to the Department of Biotechnology.
 Data in the dossier related to some of the potential risks from, and safety of Mahyco’s GM variety of Brinjal (Bt Brinjal), which the firm had modified so that it expressed a bacterial insecticide known as Bacillus thuringiensis (or Bt), making the crop resistant to a pest known as the ‘fruit and shoot borer’ or leucibodes orbonalis.
 The new variety had been developed by Mahyco in collaboration with the agrochemical company Monsanto.
 The dossier was submitted to and reviewed by a committee of scientists called the Genetic Engineering Approval Committee (or GEAC).
 In October 2009 the GEAC cleared Bt Brinjal for commercial release.

 Before that release could take place, the Ministry of Environment and Forests published GEAC’s report inviting comments.
 Those comments were extensive and informed by the disclosure in August 2008 of much of the underlying data, following the intervention of critics of GM crops and adjudications by the Chief Information Commissioner and the Indian Supreme Court.
 (Gupta, 2011) Prior to the disclosure of those documents and the data they revealed, the Indian system had been portrayed by Mahyco, by GEAC and by the Indian government in traditional orthodox technocratic terms, as if only scientific considerations had contributed to regulatory deliberations or decision-making.
 The impact of the disclosure of the contents of the Bt Brinjal dossier in India had a similar effect to that accomplished by the introduction of Freedom of Information in the USA - it torpedoed the technocratic model below the waterline.

 The dossier was scrutinised, analysed and critiqued by several authoritative and influential scholars, and the following discussion draws both on the text of the dossier and several scholarly critiques.
-(Seralini, 2009; Carmen, 2010) By revealing that the available science was at best incomplete and at worst equivocal and chronically uncertain, and that numerous non-scientific considerations contributed to GEAC’s deliberations and decisions, the evidence deprived technocratic and Red Book narratives of whatever limited plausibility they might previously have enjoyed.
+(Seralini, 2009; Carmen, 2010) By revealing that the available science was at best incomplete and at worst equivocal and chronically uncertain, and that numerous non-scientific considerations contributed to GEAC’s deliberations and decisions, the evidence deprived technocratic and Red Book narratives of whatever limited plausibility they might previously have enjoyed in relation to India’s science-based risk management system.